 Pairings: Grilled meat, game stew, bolognese lasagna, meatball ragu with fettuccine.
 Aged cheese.

 Drink by: Ready.

 Winemaking Notes: Manual harvest in crates.
 Fermentation at controlled temperature 8-12 days in a rotary winemaker.
 Maceration on the skins in 2-3 days.
 Soft pressing.
-Aging Nine months in stainless steel, five months in the bottle.
+Aging nine months in stainless steel, five months in the bottle.
 No filtration.

-Description: The love for theirs land, the passion for wine, the desire to rediscover the noble Primitivo grape of Gioia del Colle, are the ingredients from which Agricole Pietraventosa comes to life.
+Description: The love for their land, the passion for wine and the desire to rediscover the noble Primitivo grape of Gioia del Colle, are the ingredients from which Agricole Pietraventosa comes to life.
 At about 380 meters above sea level, in the rocky countryside west of Gioia del Colle, we find the 4.4 hectares of espalier vineyard in the spurred cordon variant, not far from the 'alberello' vineyard, just under a hectare, but extremely precious.
 Harvesting is done manually, carefully selecting the bunches of each plant, without haste, following the uses and customs of the traditional harvest.
 The vinifications are the result of a balanced combination of technology and tradition: the use of state-of-the-art equipment naturally harmonizes with the rigorous respect of the ancient memories of winemaking in order to give the wine the strong and decisive character that binds it firmly to its native land.

 CIRO' SUPERIORE, 2016

 Region: Cirò (Crotone)- Calabria

 Pairings: Excellent wine for opulent aperitifs with aged cheese and charcuterie.
 Good match with tasty first courses with red meat sauces.
 Grilled pork ribs.

 Drink by: Ready, can be aged for 5/10 years.